Phases of the Cell Cycle - Summary

 Some cells remain permanently in the G0 phase.
 This is known as the quiescent state and occurs in cells that do not have the ability to divide.
 An example of this type of cell is neurons.

 After a cell has divided numerous times, it ages and enters a state of senescence.
 Finally comes apoptosis, also known as programed cell death.
 Necrosis occurs if the cell dies prematurely due to external factors.
+Understanding these processes provides insight into how organisms grow, repair tissues, and manage cellular turnover.

 If you want to read similar articles to Phases of the Cell Cycle - Summary, we recommend you visit our Biology category.